robwierzbowski/modern-js/eslint-config/readme.md

 (https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base/rules,
 etc)

+Use various plugin/config defaults instead of airbnb config.

 plugin-react supports new config, but the setup still feels kinda weird.
 Very close to no config but not quite.
 It also hides the plugin setup in its new default config.
 Props to them for supporting new config tho!